wazuh/wazuh-documentation/source/setup/registering-agents/register_agent_authd.rst

     cp sslagent.cert sslagent.key /var/ossec/etc
     agent-auth -m 192.168.1.2 -x /var/ossec/etc/sslagent.cert -k /var/ossec/etc/sslagent.key

-Use SSL to verify the client (host validation)
+Verify agents via SSL (host validation)
 """"""""""""""""""""""""""""""""""""""""""""""

 This is an alternative method to the last section.
 In this case we will attach the agent's certificate to the visible agent address respect of the manager.